 If you re-coat it too soon, the finish remains wet for longer, turns sticky or tacky, and can peel off.
 To know if the sealer is dry enough for a re-coat, inspect its finish.
 The sealer is dry and you can re-coat it if the finish feels hard (rigid) and dry.

-Flex seal is made by combining rubber and solvent.
-Once the sealer is applied, it seeps into the cracks and holes of the seal to seal it.
-The solvent turns the Flex seal into a liquid form and dissolves it so it can seep through the tiniest cracks and repair them.
+Flex seal is made by a combination of rubber and solvent.
+Once this sealer is applied, it penetrates the surface cracks and holes and creates a barrier over them.
+Its solvent turns Flex seal into liquid so it can seep through the smallest cracks and seal them.

 How To Speed Up Flex Seal Drying Time?

 To speed up flex seal drying time, do the following things.

 Since Flex seal dries through solvent evaporation, increasing the evaporation rate makes the sealer dry faster.

 To increase the evaporation rate, do the following things.

 - Use a hairdryer at a medium temperature.